R Commander installation in R on macOS

 library(Rcmdr)behind the prompt, as indicated by the

 >sign, and and press return (↩) to execute.
 This will cause R Commander to be started.
-The ‘Messages’ section at the bottom of R Commander will display the following message:
+The ‘Messages’ section at the bottom of R Commander will display the following or a similar message:

-NOTE: R Commander Version 2.6-2:followed by the day, date and time.
+NOTE: R Commander Version 2.7-1:followed by the day, date and time.
 This means that R Commander will work smoothly!

 Quitting R Commander will return you to the terminal console, which can be recognized by the prompt sign changing back into a